 Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Houston is huge!
 You could spend months exploring every corner and still find new areas you’ve never seen before.
-It’s comprised of 670 square miles of sprawling neighborhoods, each with its own unique vibe and price tag.
+It comprises 670 square miles of sprawling neighborhoods, each with its unique vibe and price tag.

 Interactive Houston Neighborhood Map